-A. CONSTITUTIONAL ISSUES:

-1. Applicability of Municipality/County Mandates Provision:
+- A. CONSTITUTIONAL ISSUES: - 1.
+Applicability of Municipality/County Mandates Provision:

-Not applicable.
-The bill does not require a municipality or county to expend funds or to take any action requiring the expenditure of funds.
-The bill does not reduce the authority that municipalities or counties have to raise revenues in the aggregate.
-The bill does not require a reduction of the percentage of state tax shared with municipalities or counties.
+The PCB does not require a municipality or county to expend funds or to take any action requiring the expenditure of funds.
+The PCB does not reduce the authority that municipalities or counties have to raise revenues in the aggregate.
+The PCB does not require a reduction of the percentage of state tax shared with municipalities or counties.